 ·Regulatory Compliance and Documentation

-Manage multiple complex regulatory projects.
-May lead and supervise regulatory staff.
-Organize and manage activities for the preparation, review, submission and maintenance of regulatory activities to collaborative parties.
-Provide oversight of periodic internal self-audit of records.
-May lead monitor visits, audits, and quality reviews (internal and external).
-Manage the review, correspondence and approval of human research protocols with all regulatory authorities, including study closeout.
-Determine which research protocols or issues have additional requirements, i.e. review by additional CCHMC Divisions, regulatory agencies, consultants, and data safety monitoring boards, and coordinate the process to meet these requirements.
-Act as an expert resource for regulatory affairs.
-Mentor and lead others in applying federal regulations; state and local law; and CCHMC and divisional policies, and SOPs to promote ethical practices in research involving human participants and to ensure compliance to those regulations.
+Coordinate complex regulatory activities & periodic internal self-audit of records.
+May lead staff in regulatory activities.
+Provide oversight for the preparation, review, submission and maintenance of regulatory activities/submissions, ensure accuracy and timeliness to all collaborative parties.
+Provide oversight and guidance for project procurements.
+Coordinate and participate in monitor visits, audits, and quality reviews (internal and external) in a professional manner.
+Organize the review, correspondence and approval of human research protocols with all regulatory authorities, including study closeout.
+Determine which research protocols or issues have additional requirements, i.e. review by additional CCHMC Divisions, regulatory agencies, or consultants, and coordinate the process to meet these requirements.
+Act as a resource for regulatory affairs.
+Apply federal regulations; state and local law; and CCHMC and division policies and standard operating procedures (SOPs) to promote ethical practices in research involving human participants and to ensure compliance to those regulations.
 Ensure the documentation of regulatory activities in appropriate systems.
-Manage the maintenance of up-to-date and accurate written and electronic records and files.
+Coordinate and maintain up-to-date and accurate written and electronic records and files.
 Develop and maintain the regulatory binder.

-Develop, implement and execute recruitment strategies to identify potential participants for large, complex projects.
+Prepare study staff for recruitment/enrollment for medium to large/complex complexity projects.
+Oversee study staff performance.
+Proactively take initiative to ensure recruitment stays on track with the project time-lines.
+Implement successful plan to identify potential participants.
 Engage study staff to assist in identifying and enrolling participants.
-Proactively identify and monitor barriers to recruitment and problem solve or innovate to overcome them.
+Proactively identify and monitor barriers to recruitment and problem-solve or innovate to overcome them.
 Determine best method/s to identify potential participants for research protocol (advertisements, chart reviews, monitoring of clinic schedule, etc) and prepare accordingly.
 Create and maintain a detailed tracking system for participants considered for enrollment.
-Track progress at regular intervals and report out to PI, management, and required regulatory agencies.
+Track progress at regular intervals and report out to PI and or management.

-Develop and maintain data management plan and SOPs for projects.
 Oversee data entry and validation to ensure accuracy, quality and compliance of data collection process.
-Create CRFs in consultation with other team members using existing study data information to promote efficient data collection and data entry.
-Create Data Dictionary, per protocol and in conjunction with principal investigator and statistician.
-Oversee the design of auditable database, data collection forms, error checking methods, and related programs for collection, analysis, and reporting.
-Support the data-management process for clinical research projects, data query management from data managers, project statistician, and sponsors.
+Create case report forms (CRFs) in consultation with other team members, as needed, using existing study data information to promote efficient data collection and data entry.
+Create Data Dictionary, as per protocol and in conjunction with principal investigator and statistician.
+Support the data-management process for clinical research projects, including addressing data queries from data managers, project statistician, and sponsors.
 Maintain and audit data, providing status and activity reports as required.
 Organize data to analyze, identify, and report trends.
 Review reports, tables, and listings.
-Perform both quantitative and qualitative analyses.
-Maintain data storage for clinical research studies, and master database files for clinical research protocols.
+Assist in data analysis and maintain record keeping and data storage for clinical research studies.
+Maintain master database files for clinical research protocols.
 Prepare reports from validation studies of clinical research projects.
-Evaluate and resolve discrepancies within reports.
+Evaluate and resolve issues regarding contents of reports.
 Ensure quality of data submitted from study sites and assure timely submission of data.
 Oversee the processing of laboratory and other external data.

 Train new staff in preparation and conduct of clinical trials.
 Assist in developing and delivering guidelines and educational materials for investigators, research support staff and the clinical team (as applicable).
 Complete required training.
 Serve as a resource to team members.
+Assist investigators in the development of presentations, abstracts, and manuscripts.
 Assist other members by educating, providing resources and consulting on difficult protocols or projects.
-Assist investigators in developing presentations, abstracts and manuscripts.
-Act as a mentor and contribute to the professional growth of others.
-Act as an expert, organization-wide resource and contributor to professional knowledge.

 Using time efficiently and productively; prioritizing multiple tasks properly to meet deadlines; recognizing time constraints and adjusting work schedule to address them.